jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab4.md

 ```

 The dataflow view is shown below.
 We can see the channel is FIFO.
 We can see that the interface of the function is streaming with hls::stream.
+A stream can also be specified as hls::stream<Type, Depth>, where Depth indicates the depth of the FIFO needed in the verification adapter that the HLS tool creates for RTL co-simulation.

 <div align=center><img src="Images/4_7.png" alt="drawing" width="800"/></div>